haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 12 (+1)
 CHA
 8 (−1)
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 329

 Senses darkvision 60 ft., passive Perception 11 Languages Common Challenge 3 (700 XP)
 Tail Spike Regrowth.
 The manticore has twenty-four tail spikes.
 Used spikes regrow when the manticore finishes a long rest.